ilyatbn/aws_alwayson/README.md

 #### Python based service
 Pros:
 - Does not require privileged accounts to run.
-- Requires an installation of Python
 - Easier to develop cross OS compatibility.
 This should theoretically run on anything that runs Python.

 Cons:
+- Requires an installation of Python.
 - Cannot run on multiple user accounts logged into a machine.

 More info [here](/aosvc-python/README.md).